justMoritz/saparallax.js/readme.md

 ## OLD VERSION

 Fell free to check out the `original` branch if you remember and liked the old version.
+This version is completely backwards compatible to the original version, however! :)